isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

    it is embedded in the executable binary.

-On startup, the server detects available network interfaces and attempts to open UDP sockets on all interfaces mentioned in the configuration file.
-Since the DHCPv4 server opens privileged ports, this daemon must be run as root.
+On startup, the server detects available network interfaces and attempts to open UDP sockets on all interfaces listed in the configuration file.
+Since the DHCPv4 server opens privileged ports, it requires root access; this daemon must be run as root.

-During startup, the server attempts to create a PID file of the form ``[runstatedir]/kea/[conf name].kea-dhcp4.pid``, where:
+During startup, the server attempts to create a PID file of the
+form: ``[runstatedir]/kea/[conf name].kea-dhcp4.pid``, where:

--  ``runstatedir`` is the value as passed into the build configure script; it defaults to ``/usr/local/var/run``.
+-  ``runstatedir``: The value as passed into the build configure script; it defaults to ``/usr/local/var/run``.
 Note that this value may be overridden at runtime by setting the environment variable ``KEA_PIDFILE_DIR``, although this is intended primarily for testing purposes.

--  ``conf name`` is the configuration file name used to start the server, minus all preceding paths and the file extension.
+-  ``conf name``: The configuration file name used to start the server, minus all preceding paths and the file extension.
 For example, given a pathname of ``/usr/local/etc/kea/myconf.txt``, the portion used would be ``myconf``.